S-DRE/S-DRE/README.md

 ### Hi there 👋.
 I'm Andrés, a software and web developer from Lugo, Spain.

 I like to create code and audiovisual stuff in general so I'll be posting contributions around here from time to time.
+My main focus is Java, Python, JavaScript and specially with the Vue framework.
+I also like music, I've made a little bit myself, and also audiovisual projects with programs like Photoshop, After Effects, Lightroom, Sony Vegas etc.
+In the 3D side I've also worked with Blender while at Gompute.
 I always like to learn new things from people so don't doubt in contact me for any projects!

 A couple of things about me: